Los Angeles Lakers 41-25 (1st Pacific Division, 3rd Seed Western Conference)

 Just like the Warriors’ season, the Kings never got going in the right direction.
 They finished the season with just four wins in the month of April.
 But this is a young team that could have some success in some years.

-Topics: Pacific Division
+Tags: Pacific Division